 Adrenal fatigue occurs when your adrenal glands can’t function properly.
 The adrenal fatigue diet promotes:

 - improved stress levels

 This diet is similar to most recommended balanced diets, which generally include:

 The goal is to increase your energy levels naturally so you don’t burn stored nutrients.

-The adrenal fatigue diet is still being tested for its effectiveness.
-This is partially because doctors are still researching adrenal fatigue.
-However, it has been proven that eating a healthier diet and adopting a healthier lifestyle can make you feel better physically and mentally.
+The adrenal fatigue diet is still being tested.
+This is partly because doctors are still researching adrenal fatigue.
+But, it’s been proven that eating a healthier diet and adopting a healthier lifestyle can make you feel better physically and mentally.

-Adrenal fatigue isn’t recognized as a medical diagnosis yet.
+Adrenal fatigue isn’t recognized as a medical diagnosis.
 Only some doctors believe chronic stress and adrenal insufficiency cause adrenal fatigue.